 TMCC Students Take the Stage

-“I really like the story,” said Rodriguez, who is cast as Dr. Lyman Sanderson, a young, narcissistic psychiatrist at the sanitarium where Ellwood is meant to be committed.
-“Ellwood has this calming force...the other characters are attracted to him in this mystical way, and he’s really good at bringing people in.”
+“I really like the story,” said Rodriguez, who is cast as Dr. Lyman Sanderson, a young, narcissistic psychiatrist at the sanatorium where Elwood is meant to be committed.
+“Elwood has this calming force...the other characters are attracted to him in this mystical way, and he’s really good at bringing people in.”

 Of his own character, Rodriguez admits the role of Dr. Lyman Sanderson was a bit of a challenge.
 “I usually play goofballs—and so this is the first time I’ve played a character who is a straight shooter.
 It’s a hard role; it’s much easier to be goofy than it is to be serious.”
 Rodriguez will graduate in spring with a Bachelor’s degree in Political Science from UNR; because of his experience working with Spain on multiple TMCC productions (this is his third), her encouragement has given him the confidence to pursue theater after college.

 Rodriguez plays the romantic lead with TMCC student Kaitlinn Young, who is cast as Nurse Ruth Kelly.
 “I originally wanted to be Myrtle May, because I love brats and I love being bad,” said Young.
 “But, I ended up getting cast as Nurse Kelly...and this is my first ‘gentle’ and feminine role.
 I struggle with that, but...I love this play; it brings the good out in people.”
 Beyond the play’s message, the story has a particular resonance for Young, who is familiar with the situation the characters find themselves in.